 And while sometimes, accidents simply can’t be avoided, it shouldn’t dissuade you from trying your best to maximize your chances of survival as best you can.
 So, whether you’re buying a new car, or if you plan on upgrading your old car, consider having these safety features installed if they don’t already come with the car.

 There’s a very good reason that every state requires you to wear your seatbelt when you’re in a car.
 Seatbelts truly do save lives.
 They keep passengers from being ejected from the car during a crash.
 They also provide a failsafe for when airbags don’t deploy.
 A seatbelt will also prevent your head from smashing against the windshield or the dashboard.
+Even with a seatbelt on, they can’t protect you from all injuries.
+A collision with another vehicle can still hurt you and often in ways that only come to the fore sometime after the incident.

 The worst part about it is that many car crash injuries actually remain latent until later on in your life.
 It’s for this reason that there are legal procedures, as well as lawyers who specialize in these types of cases, that you need to consider should you observe any brain injury symptoms.